Esri/arcgis-maps-sdk-java-samples/local_server/local-server-generate-elevation-profile/README.md

 Local server applications are helpful for executing offline geoprocessing tasks in your ArcGIS Runtime apps via an offline (local) server.
 This sample uses a geoprocessing package created with the Interpolate Shape tool, which creates a 3D feature by interpolating z-values on to a surface.

+You might want to generate elevation profiles to carry out topographical analysis of valley profiles, or simply to visualise a hiking, cycling or road trip over varied topography.

 ## How to use the sample

 The sample loads with a raster.
 Click the "Draw Polyline" button and sketch a polyline where the elevation profile is to be drawn.
 Right-click to save the sketch and draw the polyline, then click "Generate Elevation Profile" to interpolate the sketched polyline onto the raster surface in 3D.
 Once ready, the view will auto zoom side on to the newly drawn elevation profile.
 Click "Clear Results" to reset the sample.